 Let’s dig into it before playing the blame game, shall we?

-I want everyone to know they can have success with their houseplants, but I won’t deny it does take consistency and the willingness to give your plants the specific care they need.
+I want everyone to know they can succeed with their houseplants, but I won’t deny it does take consistency and the willingness to give your plants the specific care they need.

 The most common reason houseplants die is from overwatering them.
-Other problems that kill plants are issues with lighting (too much or too little), not repotting when necessary, and over or under fertilization.
+Other problems that kill plants are lighting issues (too much or too little), not repotting when necessary, and over or under fertilization.
 All of these problems are directly due to human error.
-But, sometimes, it isn’t directly our fault because some things can’t be seen by the human eye, such as problematic tap water.
+Sometimes, it isn’t directly our fault because some things can’t be seen by the human eye, such as problematic tap water.

 What can be problematic about tap water?

 The risks posed to houseplants by certain additives are hotly debatable among plant enthusiasts.
-Overall, most potential issues with tap water involve chlorine, fluoride, excessively hard water, and softened water.
+Overall, most potential tap water issues involve chlorine, fluoride, harsh water, and softened water.
 I’ll break down specific concerns about each.